-For a civil dispute that is not a violation of a code enforceable by the city, why not consider mediation?
+For a civil dispute that is not a violation of a code enforceable by the city, The City of Carlsbad refers residents to the National Conflict Resolution Center (NCRC).
 Mediation is a confidential meeting between people who have a disagreement and a trained, neutral mediator who guides a discussion of issues toward a mutually acceptable agreement.
-Community Mediation services are available to all Carlsbad residents through the County of San Diego Alternative Dispute Resolution (ADR) Program and the National Conflict Resolution Center.
-Cases may be self-referred by any city resident who is involved in the dispute by calling 619-398-0494.
+Cases may be self-referred by any city resident who is involved in the dispute by contacting NCRC at 619-238-2400 or by emailing at info@ncrcline.com.
 Some of the types of cases eligible for mediation involve neighbor-to-neighbor issues, animal nuisances and property maintenance disputes.
-There are many benefits mediation offers to residents, such as: